07anshuman/cryptonite_taskphase_anshuman/ARM_PWN.md

 flag: pwn.college{cOKAzaxvaW1RepvYQoeighUy1Y4.dNzM3MDL3IjN0czW}

 # Level 15: write a fib function
+Stack grows downward into smaller memory addresses(not memory size just address).
+Very important to understand the stack push and pop in each frame that opens.
+Pushing current pos into stack before calling fib and pushing obtained result in X20.
+Retrieving X19 and X20 before closing frame.
 ```
 FIB:
     STP     X29, X30, [SP, #-0X30]!     // 48 bytes of stack allocated at once